 - A shape is the boundary or outline of an object - A a shape is the surface we see - A shape and does not depend on the size or the colour of the object - Draw shapes of different objects in your homes.
-For example, they can draw the shape of a phone, cup, door, window, house roof, tree, etc. - Share the drawing with the family members who will ask questions (based on the input) to check whether you have understood the concept of shapes of objects.
+For example, they can draw the shape of a phone, cup, door, window, house roof, tree, etc.

-Properties of 2D shapes

-- In this activity, you will identify the number of sides and the number of vertices or corners of some basic 2D shapes - o 2 dimensional (2D) shapes are shapes that are completely flat. - Share examples of things that are flat and things that are not flat. - Basic 2D shapes include the Circle, the Triangle, the Square and the Rectangle. - All 2D shapes have sides and vertices (corners) except for a circle, which is made up of a curved line with no corners. - Sides are the straight lines that form the shape. - Vertices are the corners that the two lines make. - Here are examples:

-Draw the 2D shapes below:
+Share the drawing with the family members who will ask questions (based on the input) to check whether you have understood the concept of shapes of objects.
+20 minutes Properties of 2D shapes In this activity, you will identify the number of sides and the number of vertices or corners of some basic 2D shapes 2 dimensional (2D) shapes are shapes that are completely flat.
+Share examples of things that are flat and things that are not flat.
+Basic 2D shapes include the Circle, the Triangle, the Square and the Rectangle.
+All 2D shapes have sides and vertices (corners) except for a circle, which is made up of a curved line with no corners.
+Sides are the straight lines that form the shape.
+Vertices are the corners that the two lines make.
+Here are examples: A triangle has 3 sides and 3 Vertex 1 vertices or corners Side 3 Side 1 Vertex 3 Side 2 Draw the 2D shapes below:

-- Count the number of sides and corners each shape - Name the 2D shapes - Ask the learner to give 3 examples in each case of objects having the shape - Learners should draw and complete the table below:
+- Count the number of sides and corners each shapeName the 2D shapes - Ask the learner to give 3 examples in each case of objects having the shape - Learners should draw and complete the table below: